-The methodology for the CNA was developed through detailed consultations with a wide range of stakeholders in six countries.5 Research was centred in African States because of the active role of these countries during the PSMA negotiations, the expertise of the researchers and the collaboration between Pew and the SIF of NEPAD.
+The methodology for the CNA was developed through detailed consultations with a wide range of stakeholders in six countries.
+Research was centred in African States, because of the active role of these countries during the PSMA negotiations; the expertise of the researchers and the collaboration between The Pew Charitable Trusts and the Stop Illegal Fishing Working Group of NEPAD.

 The six countries that participated in the work were identified through an initial assessment of coastal sub-Saharan African nations, with a focus on the Southern African Development Community member States.
 This included consideration of the level of engagement in the PSMA negotiations, the overall importance of fisheries to them and the anticipated level of movement of foreign vessels through their ports.
-One aim was to select countries that would provide a range of situations and challenges for implementing the PSMA.
-Eight countries were approached to participate in the study, and six indicated that they would: Côte d'Ivoire, Kenya, Mozambique, Senegal, Seychelles and Tanzania.
+One aim was also to select countries that would provide a range of situations and challenges for implementing the PSMA.
+Eight countries were approached to participate in the study, and six indicated that they would: Côte d'Ivoire, Kenya, Mozambique, Senegal, Seychelles and United Republic of Tanzania.

 To develop the methodology, a partial CNA was conducted for each of these countries using a range of tools.
-The approach adopted was to plan a methodology before the field visits and then field-test the approach and invite critical comment from stakeholders in each instance.
+The approach adopted was to plan a methodology before the field visits, and then field-test the approach and invite critical comment from stakeholders in each instance.
 The method was adjusted and refined as a result.
 The effectiveness of a port State control system depends on all elements of the system performing effectively and efficiently.
 Thus, the methodology needs to be as inclusive as possible in determining the needs.
 A particular focus on the fisheries aspects of the system is, however, a key aspect of port State control measures.
-Our proposed approach is summarized in Figure 2 and is placed within the overall context of building human resources and institutional capacity for PSMA's implementation.
+Our proposed approach is summarised in Figure 2 and is placed within the overall context of building human resources and institutional capacity for PSMA's implementation.